This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Preheat the oven to 350 degrees Line a large sheet pan with parchment paper and set aside.
+• Preheat the oven to 350 degrees Fahrenheit.
+Line two baking sheets with parchment paper and set aside.

-• Add the remaining 3 tablespoons sugar to a small bowl.
-Dip the bottom of a glass into the sugar and then press the dough balls with the jar dipped in sugar until the cookies are about 1/2 centimeter thick in the center and the edges crack (like the pictures).
+• Add 3 tablespoons granulated sugar to a small bowl.
+Dip the bottom of a flat-bottomed glass into the sugar and then press the glass down on the dough balls until the cookies are about ยฝ centimeter thick in the center and the edges crack like the pictures.
+Dip the glass back in the sugar between each cookie.

 • Bake for 7-8 minutes.
-(The cookies look slightly undercooked, but are done!)
+The cookies look slightly underbaked, but they will continue to cook after they come out of the oven.

-• Let the cookies sit on the baking sheet for a few minutes before transferring them to a cooling rack.
+• Let the cookies sit on the baking sheet for 3-4 minutes before transferring them to a cooling rack to finish cooling.

 Cream Cheese Frosting